The mystifying world of misophonia

 Why do some people perceive and respond to seemingly innocent sounds or motions in such emotive ways?
 All of us are annoyed to a degree by something, and this is due to our personal sensitivities, upbringing, experiences, points of view, values, mood, and the context in which memories are stored.
 To evaluate a sound it is necessary to compare it with other patterns in the auditory memory and then process and categorise it as important, unimportant, soothing, dangerous, or requiring some/no action.

-Neuronal networks between the ear and the brain detect unpleasant or threatening sounds first in order to avoid them and immediately activate a reflex response to prepare for danger.
+Neuronal networks between the ear and the brain detect unpleasant or threatening sounds first to avoid them and immediately activate a reflex response to prepare for danger.
 But why would the brain process as innocent a sound as a sigh, a sniffle, a cough, a breath as danger?
 Are there defective neurons in the limbic areas of the brain which extend into auditory pathways?
 Is there a compromised sensory “filter” which permits ALL noises through with resultant overload?
 Is there a traumatic event from childhood that gets stuck in memory patterns and causes upheaval?

-Sufferers of misophonia do not just hear sound, but feel it, emotionally and physically.
+Sufferers of misophonia do not just hear the sound, but feel it, emotionally and physically.
 That painful, physical sensation leads to a cortical and adrenaline rush and its resultant overpowering emotion.

 Just as we are all different, the variety and intensity of triggering is vast.
 Some sufferers feel that the perpetrator of their trigger sound is doing it intentionally, and especially rudely.
 Often they find that if a triggering sound is of mechanical or natural origin (or even an animal) they can forgive and forget it.
 Others are affected strongly by air conditioners, refrigerators, computer humming, and others by tapping, whistling, humming, the way someone moves their body, touches something or even wiggles their toes.